Histogram

-A histogram is an approximate representation of the distribution of numerical data.
-The term was first introduced by Karl Pearson.
-To construct a histogram, the first step is to "bin" (or "bucket") the range of values—that is, divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
+A histogram is a visual representation of the distribution of quantitative data.
+To construct a histogram, the first step is to "bin" (or "bucket") the range of values— divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
 The bins are usually specified as consecutive, non-overlapping intervals of a variable.
-The bins (intervals) must be adjacent and are often (but not required to be) of equal size.
+The bins (intervals) are adjacent and are typically (but not required to be) of equal size.

-If the bins are of equal size, a bar is drawn over the bin with height proportional to the frequency—the number of cases in each bin.
-A histogram may also be normalized to display "relative" frequencies showing the proportion of cases that fall into each of several categories, with the sum of the heights equaling 1.

-However, bins need not be of equal width; in that case, the erected rectangle is defined to have its area proportional to the frequency of cases in the bin.
-The vertical axis is then not the frequency but frequency density—the number of cases per unit of the variable on the horizontal axis.
-Examples of variable bin width are displayed on Census bureau data below.

-As the adjacent bins leave no gaps, the rectangles of a histogram touch each other to indicate that the original variable is continuous.

 Histograms give a rough sense of the density of the underlying distribution of the data, and often for density estimation: estimating the probability density function of the underlying variable.
 The total area of a histogram used for probability density is always normalized to 1.
 If the length of the intervals on the x-axis are all 1, then a histogram is identical to a relative frequency plot.